-Using Backend APIs with On-Premise
+Hosting Backend APIs with mesibo On-Premise

-$ sudo docker run -v /certs:/etc/letsencrypt/archive/mesibo.example.com --net=host \
+$ sudo docker run -v /etc/letsencrypt/archive/mesibo.example.com:/certs --net=host \

---ipc=host --name mesibo --rm -d mesibo/mesibo -b 5000 iqmr059ms2yopxhc2sayx05ba2l5cralockbicqjsvv1nsqxs0x1yclfv0qvyg1q
+--ipc=host --name mesibo --rm -d mesibo/mesibo -b 5000 <APP_TOKEN>

 location /mesiboapi {